thirdweb-example/signature-based-minting/README.md

 We can also see who is the owner of each nft with `.owner`, and the `metadata.name` and `metadata.description` inside of each NFT!

-But wait, our collection doesn't have any NFTs yet.
-Let's get to the juicy part.
-Signature based minting!

 ## Creating NFTs with Signature Based Minting

 The way that our signature-based minting process works is in 3 steps: